sportlog/di/README.md

 $foo = $container->get(FooInterface::class);
 echo $foo->getFoo();    // outputs: "foo"

-// 3) You can also use a factory with an optional
+// 3) You can also use a factory.
+Parameters are
+// getting injected
-// set of dependencies if required. class Config
+class Config
 {
     public function getFooInit(): string